Skip to content

 2. Expand the iframe’s document (click the #document node inside the <iframe>).

-3. Select <html> and check the Computed tab for --nb-background.
+3. Select <html> and check the Computed tab for --color-background-primary.

 Common issues: